LeonGuertler/UnstableBaselines/README.md

 ### Quickstart
-You can use our PyPi-package
+You can use our PyPi-package:
 ```bash
 pip3 install unstable-rl
 ```